The Set of Prime Numbers

 professional courtesy to Ferrier,

-although a deeper enquiry (which probably never took place) may or may not have revealed
+although a deeper inquiry (which probably never took place) may or may not have revealed

 that Ferrier's results came a few hours too late to enter the record book.